nealio82/PhpStorm-GitHub-Theme/README.md

 ### Installation

-* Copy the contents of the .icls file in this repo and save it to your PhpStorm's 'colors' directory, eg on Mac:
+* Copy the contents of the .icls file in this repo and save it to your PhpStorm's 'colors' directory (if the 'colors' directory doesn't exist, create it), eg on Mac:

 ```
 ~/Library/Preferences/PhpStorm2016.2/colors/GitHub.icls